LucHermitte/alternate-lite/README.md

 # alternate-lite  [![Project Stats](https://www.openhub.net/p/21020/widgets/project_thin_badge.gif)](https://www.openhub.net/p/21020)

 ## Features
-This plugin is meant to be a simplicification of Michael Sharpe's alternate.vim plugin.
+This plugin is meant to be a simplification of Michael Sharpe's alternate.vim plugin.

 The design decisions that distinguishes _alternate-lite_ from _alternate_ are the
 following: